 Exhibit 1: The Hallucinatory Promises of AI by Firms Selling AI

 Notice the extreme inaccuracy presented in this video.
 The marketing departments at consulting firms (as just one example) have gone “buck wild” in their exaggerations around AI.

 Most of the companies that are have sold the benefits of AI to their clients have not demonstrated AI competence.
 A perfect example of this is IBM.
-IBM failed massively with its Watson initiative, as we cover in the article How IBM is Distracting from the Watson Failure to Sell More AI.
-However, even after spending a billion dollars and developing an AI system focused on health care that was widely considered useless, this did not stop IBM from selling the potential of AI to customers.
+As we cover in the article, IBM failed massively with its Watson initiative in the article How IBM is Distracting from the Watson Failure to Sell More AI.
+However, even after spending a billion dollars and developing an AI system focused on health care that was widely considered useless, this did not stop IBM from selling AI’s potential to customers.